Write in style. Use the University Editorial Style Guide to produce concise and consistent content.

 - She sent him three communications about tuition payment deadlines.

-In the name of UB’s undergraduate and graduate certificate programs, Communication is singular: Digital Communication; never use the plural Digital Communications.
+In the name of the University’s undergraduate and graduate certificate programs, Communication is singular: Digital Communication; never use the plural Digital Communications.

 Use the abbreviation Co., not Company, when it occurs the end of the formal name of a company.